saleor/saleor/docs/guides/taxes.rst

+.. _taxes_configuration:

 Taxes
 =====

-Saleor gives a possibility to configure taxes.
-It supports external tax provides: ``Avarala``, ``Vatlayer``.
+Saleor provides the possibility to configure taxes.
+It supports the following external tax providers: ``Avarala``, ``Vatlayer``.
 Currently only one provider can be enabled at the same time.

 Configuring taxes
 -----------------